potassco/clorm/README.rst

    #minimize { 1@2,D : working_driver(D) }.
    #minimize { T@1,D : assignment(_,D,T) }.

-This ASP program encodes the problem domain and can be used to solve the problem for arbitrary instances (i.e., arbitrary combinations of drivers and items).
+This above ASP program encodes the *problem domain* and can be used to solve the problem for arbitrary instances by combining it with an *problem instance* (i.e., some combination of drivers and items).

 We now use a Python program to dynamically generate the problem instance and to process the generated solutions.
 Each solution will be an assignment of drivers to items for a time slot.

 First the relevant libraries need to be imported.

 .. code-block:: python